-- (i) The costs incurred on development works, including site clearance, excavation, construction, etc., together with the costs of ancillary activities such as site security and permit compliance costs. - (ii) The cost of various design and other studies conducted in connection with the project, together with all other expenses incurred in connection therewith. - (iii) Any borrowing costs, net of investment income from available-for-sale investments, attributable to the development phases of the project.
+- (ii) The cost of various design and other studies conducted in connection with the project, together with all other expenses incurred in connection therewith. - (iii) Any borrowing costs, net of investment income from available-for-sale investments, attributable to the development phases of the project.